 Julia Echevarria was born and raised in Los Angeles.
 In 2012 she received her BFA in stop motion and experimental animation from the Academy of Art in San Francisco.
 In 2014 she joined the Pasadena Waldorf School as the high school receptionist and administrative assistant.
 She immediately fell in love with the arts emphasis of Waldorf education.
-A few short months after beginning in the office she was fortunate enough to incorporate her artistic background into her daily work as a teaching assistant in the art program, and this year began teaching 11th grade sculpture and being faculty advisor to the Student Council.
+A few short months after beginning in the office she was fortunate enough to incorporate her artistic background into her daily work as a teaching assistant in the art program, and this year began teaching 11th grade sculpture.
+She is also the staff advisor to the high school student council.
 Outside of work, Julia is a practicing artist working primarily in painting and illustration.
 She is also an avid road-tripper, having driven cross-country for the year following college.
 In particular she loves the American South and considers New Orleans a second home.
-Ms. Echevarria joined the high school in 2014.

 Arthur M. Pittis — High School Pedagogical Chair

 see above in Humanities